ElizaLo/Practice-Python/Information.md

 ## Invoking the Parent Class’s Method

 Call `super().feed()`.
 This is nice because it’s easier to read, and also because it puts the specification of the class that Dog inherits from in just one place, `class Dog(Pet)`.
 Elsewhere, you just refer to `super()` and python takes care of looking up that the parent (super) class of Dog is Pet

+# Test Cases

+- **Unit tests** check that small bits of code are correctly implemented.
+- **Functional tests** check that larger chunks of code work correctly.